dbeach24/dataviz-project-template/README.md

   * the reporting source, and
   * whether the event is `Verified`, `Partially Verified`, or `Unverified`.

+## Some Remarks

+The visualization is intended to aid in answer several questions.
+Here, I provide my own interpretation of the answers based on developing and using the visualization tool:

+* How does the number of missing / dead vary over time and by region?

+We can see three primary regions of activity.
+In order of significance, these are:

+1. Europe, Middle East and Africa,
+2. Americas, and
+3. Asia Pacific.

+* Are there certain locations that exhibit many small events which accumulate over time?

+Yes, there are many small events.
+However these events tend to occur in the same locations as larger events.
+In certain parts of the Americas, it appears that there are years where small events were omitted from the data in lieu of an end-of-year summary event.

+* What are the different causes of migrant death?

+Drowning (especially in the Medetterian) is the \#1 cause of migrant deaths.
+All other causes tend to be much smaller.

+* How does cause of death vary by region?

+In Eurpoe and the Middle East, most deaths are due to drowning.
+This is also largely true for the Asia Pacific, but with some noteworthy exceptions.
+The data from the Americas tends not to have the cause of death identified, however deaths from all causes can be seen if one looks closely enough.

 ## About the Data

 This dataset is from the [Missing Migrants](https://www.kaggle.com/jmataya/missingmigrants) data uploaded to Kaggle, and contains information about people who have gone missing while travelling along migration routes.
 This data originates from the [Missing Migrants Project](https://missingmigrants.iom.int/).